Editing with the Internal Editor

 PasteIcon

 Pastes any text (possibly including formatting) from the clipboard into the document.
-Note that you can copy text from other programs, e.g. word processors like Microsoft Word or WordPerfect, to the clipboard, then Paste them into this editor.
+Note that you can copy text from other programs, for example word processors like Microsoft Word or WordPerfect, to the clipboard, then Paste them into this editor.

 Bold